IC 2759

 IC 2759 is a small type E elliptical galaxy located in the constellation of Leo.
 It is located 350 million light-years away from the Solar System and was discovered on April 24, 1897, by Guillaume Bigourdan.
 Sometimes IC 2759 is confused with the spiral galaxy, PGC 34882 which is located south of the galaxy.
+Both galaxies are members of Hickson 51.

 Supernova

 One supernova has been discovered in IC 2759 so far: SN 2020lyo.